Erie Street Cemetery in Haunted Ohio

 John W. Allen, the nineteenth mayor of Cleveland, and John Sheffield, a real estate investor, philanthropist, and major developer in Cleveland during the 19th century, are among the notable people interred there.

-Related Haunted Stories: Pine Hill Cemetery
+Related Haunted Stories: Friendship Cemetery

 One of the most well-known stories associated with the cemetery is that of Joc-O-Sot, a leader of the Meskwaki Nation who was a part of the Black Hawk War and later performed in European tours showcasing Indigenous American culture.
 He died in Cleveland in 1844 and was buried in Erie Street Cemetery.